 What if you aren't in the same place to discuss?

 Technology is a hell of a thing these days.
-There are so many ways to communicate now that there’s really no reason to skip this step.
+There are so many ways to communicate now that there's really no reason to skip this step.
 Voice calling, Screen Sharing sessions, conference calls, email, and more are great ways to compensate for not having a face-to-face session.
-Many companies are going the remote working path.
+Many companies are going to the remote working path.
 With these new technologies, they are able to do what any company can do in person.
 Keep your cubicle!
-We don’t need it!
+We don't need it!

 A Designer's Perspective